OpenSourceKyle/OpenSourceKyle.github.io/content/pages/me/personal-insights-cheatsheet.md

 ## Five Love Languages

-The [Five Love Languages](https://en.wikipedia.org/wiki/The_Five_Love_Languages) is an assessment to measure how one best receives or enjoys the expression of love.
+The [Five Love Languages](https://en.wikipedia.org/wiki/The_Five_Love_Languages) is a relationship concept that identifies five primary ways people express and receive love: words of affirmation, acts of service, receiving gifts, quality time, and physical touch.

 | **Love Language**  | **What You Like to Receive** | **What You Can Give** | **Compatibility** |
 |--------------------|------------------------------|------------------------|--------------------|